 In 2015, Sabine CALBA became Head of the Lorraine region.
 Two years later she became Secretary General and joined the Management Committee (responsible for the Financial, Contracts, Customer Operations, Organization, Information Systems and Quality departments) at Banque Populaire Alsace-Lorraine-Champagne.
 In 2018, she became Deputy Chief Executive Officer and executive director there.

-On March 1, 2019, Sabine CALBA was appointed Head of Development at Banque Populaire within Groupe BPCE.
-Banque Populaire Méditerranée since April 1, 2021.
+On March 1, 2019, Sabine CALBA was appointed Head of Development at Banque Populaire within Groupe BPCE then Chief Executive Officer of Banque Populaire Méditerranée on April 1, 2021.

 Relevant expertise: finance, human resources, management, operations and development.